dmisiuk/JMP2016/JMP2.2-Architecture-Principle-of-Software-Development/README.md

     In ProductService we use different logic for working with different repositories.
     When we will want to use new repository(for example in memory) we should add logic to ProductService.
-    The better way is create ProductRepository interface and its instanse use to construct ProductService.
+    The better way is create ProductRepository interface and its instance use to construct ProductService.
     Each approach for working with products will be implemented in classes based on this interfaces.

 *L: Liskov's substitution principle*

     It's broken in inheritance between Product and CubeProduct.
-    After creating cube product with lenth of side 3 for example we can change it's heigh field directly.
+    After creating cube product with length of side 3 for example we can change its height field directly.
     After invoking getVolume() method we will get unexpected result.

 *I: Interface segregation principle*